trubalcain/googoocluster/README.md

 The compute nodes are on a private network, so you have to configure them from the head node.

-SSH into the head node as "pi" and confirm that this repo is present as "ansible-pi-cluster".
+SSH into the head node as "pi" and confirm that this repo is present as "googoocluster".
 Then you should be able to just run

     ansible-playbook -i hosts.pi computes.yml